mcPear/best-papers/about.md

 I'm eager to know whether this site is beneficial to you!
 Let me know your thoughts on it via email or Linkedin.

-### Support

-Have I helped you become a better researcher?
-You may want to [buy me a coffe](https://www.buymeacoffee.com/mcPear).
-That supports my hobby and further website development.

 ### Concerning citation counts

 The website uses citation counts to determine "the best" scientific papers.
 However, citation counts have [significant drawbacks](https://www.quora.com/What-are-the-drawbacks-of-citation-count), so interpret them wisely.
 The data presented here is suitable for **general educational purposes** but is unlikely to be useful for advanced academic research.